-The Student Success Center (SSC) is a free resource for all students and provides academic assistance; computer facilities and study space.
-One-on-one tutorials are available for virtually all classes - all majors, Liberal Arts, and Foundations.
-The SSC is staffed by two full-time higher education specialists and by peer tutors who are upper-level students (Junior and Senior experts in their majors).
+The Student Success Center (SSC) is a free resource for all students and provides writing, reading and drawing tutorials; skill building assistance; study/drawing groups; computer facilities and study space.
+One-on-one tutorials are available for virtually all classes - all majors, Liberal Arts, and Foundations - and are conducted by peer tutors who are upper-level students (Junior and Senior experts in their majors).
 Writing support is available for all types of materials from artist statements, reviews and resumes to research papers, short stories and essays.
-In addition, the Writing Studio brings CCS English faculty together with students during lunchtime throughout the semester.
-The SSC houses a computer lab with updated PCs and Macs loaded with software (Illustrator, Photoshop, Alias, Dreamweaver).
-Other support includes workshops, and individualized skill building for time-management, reading comprehension, study skills, note-taking, and test-taking.
+In addition, the Writing Studio brings CCS English faculty together with students during lunchtime appointments throughout the semester.
+The SSC houses a Computer lab with PCs and Macs loaded with software (Illustrator, Photoshop, Alias, Dreamweaver).
+Other support includes workshops, study groups and individualized skill building for time-management, reading comprehension, study skills, note-taking, and test-taking.

 The SSC also supports students with specific needs.
-The SSC serves as the advocacy resource for students with learning disabilities.
-Once students identify and document their learning challenges, the director will meet with them to help develop plans to manage their new college responsibilities.
+The SSC serves as the advocacy resource for students with learning differences.
+Once students identify and document their learning challenges, a learning specialist will meet with them to help develop plans to manage their new college responsibilities.
 For International students, there are opportunities to improve English skills through conversation groups and assistance with presentations and writing.